michaellambgelo/michaellambgelo.github.io/README.md

 ## About ##

 Michael Lamb is a software engineer living in Jackson, Mississippi.
 He graduated from Mississippi State University with a bachelor of science in Software Engineering.
-He is happily employed full-time creating microservices using Java and Spring technologies but is open to consulting.
+He is currently employed as a software developer at C Spire, headquartered in Ridgeland, Mississippi.

 [michael@michaellamb.dev](mailto:michael@michaellamb.dev)